The Necromican: Publication history

 The Necromican was written by Erol Otus, Mathias Genser, and Paul Reiche III and published by Fantasy Art Enterprises in 1979 as a digest-sized 60-page book.
 They designed this supplement as well as Booty and the Beasts while they were still in high school.

 Shannon Appelcline commented how "Otus didn't work on Hargrave's books after The Arduin Grimoire (and his art was removed from later printings of that first book), but he did go on to co-author two of his own Arduin-influenced 'generic fantasy' RPG supplements, Booty and the Beasts (1979) and The Necromican (1979), both published by super small press Fantasy Art Enterprises.
 This company was located in the hills north of the UC Berkeley campus, continuing to highlight the gaming and creativity of the San Francisco Bay Area in the late '70s.
 Most consider Fantasy Art's books even more gonzo than Arduin itself."

 Reception

-Clayton Miner reviewed The Necromican for Pegasus magazine and stated that "This is definately a product that judge and players will find interesting and somewhat amusing.
+Clayton Miner reviewed The Necromican for Pegasus magazine and stated that "This is definitely a product that judge and players will find interesting and somewhat amusing.
 The long term value of new material in a world makes this item well worth the purchase price."

 Lawrence Schick commented that "Many are quite bizarre and/or humorous, for example, 'Rotate Body Parts,' which 'causes the target's body parts to change position in a random fashion.'
 We need more spells like this."